hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 ## Disclaimer <!-- .element: class="stroke" -->

 <blockquote class="explanation">
-    I can't tell you when the following features are coming to Java.<br/>
+    We can't tell you when the following features are coming to Java.<br/>
     Also: syntax and implementation specifics may still change.
 </blockquote>